trothr/blog/truth.cowboy/2019/07/04/well-done-gene.md

 And now family have gathered from several states, some quite far away.
 He was very much loved.

-## Corono Discharge and Aircraft Markers
+## Corona Discharge and Aircraft Markers

 Gene let me talk even when I was wrong.